niyaan21/thereportgenscholar/README.md

 *   **AI Query Formulation:** Transforms complex research questions into optimized search vectors, alternative phrasings, key concepts, and potential sub-topics.
 *   **Intelligent Knowledge Synthesis:** Distills information based on formulated queries to provide concise summaries of key insights and themes.
 The AI-generated summary is editable by the user before full report generation.
-*   **Comprehensive Report Generation:** Automatically generates structured, multi-section academic-style reports with sections like executive summary, literature review, methodology, results (with chart suggestions), discussion, and references.
+*   **Comprehensive Report Generation:** Automatically generates structured, multi-section academic-style reports with sections like executive summary, literature review, methodology, results (with chart suggestions), discussion, and real academic references.
 *   **File-Powered Guided Reporting:** Upload documents (TXT, MD, PDF, DOCX) and provide specific guidance to generate tailored reports based on the file's content.
 *   **Voice-to-Text Research Notes:** Capture ideas, notes, and observations on-the-go using audio input.
 Transcribed notes can be edited and saved locally in the browser.
 *   **Interview Transcription & Analysis:** Upload audio/video files for automated transcription and AI-powered thematic analysis, sentiment detection, and key insight extraction.